No3371/ReactiveValues/README.md

     dmgModifier = -100;
     finalDmgMultiplier = 2;
     ```
-whenver any of the lines appears in your codebase you place a `RecalculateDMG();`.
+    whenver any of the lines appears in your codebase you place a `RecalculateDMG();`...
 Sounds cool.

 You may have realized that, in this way, the model of all these values exist in your head, or on some designer documentation, it's all your labor to maintain the implementation of the model.
+Modern problems require modern solutions.
+It's time to introduce a automatic system to take over the burden.